Song Joong-ki: 2016–present: International popularity

 Song made his small screen comeback in Descendants of the Sun alongside actress Song Hye-kyo, playing a military officer.
 The drama was incredibly popular in Korea with a peak viewership rating of 41.6% and in Asia, where it was viewed 2.5 billion times on iQiyi.
-The drama reestablished Song as a leader of the Hallyu, and he topped popularity polls in Asia.
+The drama reestablished Song as a leader of the hallyu, and he topped popularity polls in Asia.

 Song was made the Korean Tourism Honorary Ambassador by the Korea Tourism Organization to actively promote Korean tourism worldwide.
 He was the first actor to be invited to the nationwide live prime-time news show KBS News 9.
 He was also listed as one of the Top 100 Future Generation of Leaders, at #34.
 He became the face of over 30 brands in 2016 alone and was one of the recipients of Korea's "Brand of the Year" award.
 Song won the Daesang (or "Grand Prize"), the highest award for television, at the 30th KBS Drama Awards and the 5th APAN Star Awards as well as the Best Actor (TV) award at the 11th Seoul International Drama Awards and the 29th Korean Producer Awards for his acting performance.
-He then embarked on a series of sold-out Asian tour spanning 10 different cities, where he met more than 60,000 fans.

 Song was then cast in the period action film The Battleship Island (2017).
 He stars alongside actors So Ji-sub and Hwang Jung-min and portrays a member of the Korean independence movement, who sneaks onto Hashima Island to rescue a fellow member.
 Song made his small screen comeback in the historical fantasy drama Arthdal Chronicles, which premiered on tvN in 2019.
 The drama was a reunion project with his Descendants of the Sun co-star Kim Ji won.
 In January 2020, Song left Blossom Entertainment and signed with History D&C, a newly launched talent management and content production company founded by former SidusHQ executive Hwang Ki-yong.